Caio Collet: 2021

 On 10 February 2021, it was announced that Collet would race for MP Motorsport in the 2021 season, partnering Formula Renault title rival Victor Martins and Dutchman Tijmen van der Helm.
-Similar to his 2020 season, Collet's campaign would start with third place in Barcelona, after which he went on to score two further points finishes in that round.
-The following round in France Collet scored his maiden podium in a feature race, earning himself 15 points through another third place.
-The Brazilian couldn't keep his form up as he only scored six points from the next six races at Spielberg and Budapest, but after finishing ninth in the first race at Spa he ended up in the top five in the following six races.
-Collet ended his campaign in ninth place, second-highest of all rookies, and was just four places behind teammate Martins.
+Similar to his 2020 season, Collet's campaign would start with third place in Barcelona having qualified tenth, after which he went on to score two further points finishes in that round, it being fifth and eighth place.
+The following round in France Collet qualified fifth, but had disappointing sprint races, finishing thirteenth in the first and stalling his car during the second.
+However, he scored his maiden podium in a feature race, earning himself fifteen points through another third place.
+At Spielberg, he improved his personal best qualifying to fourth.
+Just like the previous round, his Saturday was disappointing, a track limits penalty demoted him from sixth in the first race, and a mistake costed him points in the second.
+In the feature race, Collet stalled once again, but made a sterling drive, climbing to seventh place by the chequered flag.